Which is impressive (or just an accident), as we don’t really do anything on this website, other than to describe our purpose.

 The company that operates Transact also created Postd, a public media network where anyone can post digital content (video, audio, or text) for a la carte access.
 As part of our mission to evangelize the new model, we commissioned videos for publication on Postd, where you can pay a nickel or so to watch videos without ads.
 We plan to publish more videos there next year, and encourage news publishers to post videos and podcasts on Postd, instead of generating hardly any ad revenue from videos on their own website.

-At the same time that Postd was being developed, we started News of the Day, Inc. a California Benefit corporation, which built Notd (it is now an independent company).
+At the same time that Postd was being developed, we started News of the Day, Inc. to create Notd (it is now an independent company operating as a California Benefit corporation).
 Notd introduces new concepts like streams of notes and micro-subscriptions, and is ideal for reading news, opinions, and commentary, and better for photos than other photo-sharing sites.
 Notd also allows people to form groups (called “community streams”), where members can post comments and photos that are shared with other members.
-We publish several streams on Notd:
+Instead of operating our own website, we publish several streams on Notd:

 For any questions, contact us at email@example.com